Study 17 into the cause(s) of

 Certain epi-marks become active later in pregnancy when they control the reaction of the fetus to normal fluctuations in testosterone levels.
 In the case of a female fetus, (with XX sex chromosomes) the epi-marks prevent her from becoming masculinized during intervals of high testosterone.
 For male fetuses, (typically with XY sex chromosomes) the epi-marks prevent him from becoming feminized during intervals of low testosterone.

 Normally, these epi-marks are eventually inactivated or "erased" during conception.
 They are not typically present to be transmitted from generation to generation.
 However, rarely, it is possible for these particular epi-marks to be passed on at conception:

 - from the father to a girl embryo, thus allowing her to be masculinized later in gestation, or

 - from the mother to a male embryo, thus allowing him to be feminized later in gestation.

 In both cases, the normal effects of the epi-marks would be reversed.

 "These models that we develop will work for both gays and lesbians.
 I don't think there's any other theory that works for both."
 4

-If an epi-mark inverts the gender to which the fetus will be attracted later in life, then a newborn may result who will discover that she or he is gay, lesbian, or bisexual .
-Similarly, if an epi-mark inverts the gender by which the fetus will identify themselves later in life, then baby many be born who will become transgender later in life.
+If an epi-mark inverts the gender to which the fetus will be attracted later in life, then a newborn may result who discover that she or he is gay, lesbian, or bisexual later in life.
+Similarly, if an epi-mark inverts the gender by which the fetus will identify themselves later in life, then baby many be born who will eventually be transgender.

 Co-author of the study, Sergey Gavrilets, said that this relatively rare: